WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC23/WWDC23-10309-Design-widgets-for-the-Smart-Stack-on-Apple-Watch.md

 Bring your widgets to watchOS with the new Smart Stack.
 We’ll show you how to use standard design layouts, color and iconography, and signal-based relevancy to ensure your app’s widgets are glanceable, distinctive and smart.

-When you’re ready to make your own, watch this code-along: "Build widgets for the Smart Stack on watchOS"

 @Metadata {
    @TitleHeading("WWDC23")
    @PageKind(sampleCode)